divyanshuaggarwal/MyProjects/Reddit-Flair-Detector/README.md

 The directory largely contains 2 ipython notebooks and 1 web directory:

-1. [Data-Acquisition Notebook](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/blob/master/Data_Acquisition.ipynb) contains all the code that was used to fetch data using PRAW API from reddit and adding it to the mongodb database using pymongo.
+1. [Data-Acquisition Notebook](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/blob/master/Reddit_Data_Collector.ipynb) contains all the code that was used to fetch data using PRAW API from reddit and adding it to the mongodb database using pymongo.
 It was the fetched back from the data base and pre-processed to add it into a CSV file to do the data analysis and build the machine learning model.

+2. [Exploratory Data Analysis Notebook](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/blob/master/Exploratory_Data_Analysis.ipynb) contains all the code that was used to analyse and visualize the data.

- 2. [Flair-Detector Notebook](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/blob/master/Flair_Detection.ipynb) contains the code used to do the data analysis and train various machine learning models and check the accuracy on different features.
+3. [Flair-Detector Notebook](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/blob/master/Flair_Detection.ipynb) contains the code used to train various machine learning models and check the accuracy on different features.

- 3. [Website Directory](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/tree/master/website) the directory contains the flask implementation of the app and the requirements and procfile for heroku deployment.
+4. [Website Directory](https://github.com/divyanshuaggarwal/Reddit-Flair-Detector/tree/master/website) the directory contains the flask implementation of the app,the requirements and procfile for heroku deployment.
 The detail of each file in the directory can be found in the readme.md file of the directory.

 ### Codebase